Time-reversal and PT symmetry breaking in non-Hermitian field theories

-Secondly, we would like to contribute to the general debate whether and to what extent entropy production has universal properties in the vicinity of phase transitions, and can help to classify phase transitions far from equilibrium.
-In recent years, this question has been addressed from various angles in different models~\cite{seara2021,caballero2020stealth,meibohm2023landau,fiore2021current,barato2010entropy,tome2012entropy}, but not yet from the general perspective of non-Hermitian field theories.
-Recalling that the very essence of equilibrium phase transitions can be pinned down to fluctuations of ``static" observables (measured at a single time) becoming systematic, one may naturally ask, to what extent this picture extends to dynamical observables (such as the entropy production) in nonequilibrium systems.
+Secondly, we would like to contribute to the general debate whether and to what extent entropy production has universal properties in the vicinity of phase transitions, which can help to classify phase transitions far from equilibrium.
+In recent years, this question has been addressed from various angles in different models~\cite{seara2021,caballero2020stealth,meibohm2023landau,fiore2021current,barato2010entropy,tome2012entropy,Paoluzzi22,GrandPre21,Bowick22}, but not yet from the general perspective of non-Hermitian field theories.
+Recalling that the very essence and nontrivial features of equilibrium phase transitions can be pinned down to fluctuations of ``static" observables (measured at a single time) becoming systematic, one may naturally ask, to what extent this picture extends to dynamical observables (such as the entropy production) in nonequilibrium systems.

-In the following, we uncover generic characteristics of TRSB fluctuations for different types of phase transitions in a broad class of physical systems that can be addressed by non-Hermitian field theories, independent of their specific details.
+In the following, we uncover generic characteristics of TRSB fluctuations for different types of phase transitions in a broad class of physical systems that can be addressed by non-Hermitian field theories, independent of their specific molecular details.
 Our approach enables us to establish rigorous connections between TRSB and the spectrum and geometry of the eigenmodes of the dynamical operators.
 We pay special attention to the fluctuations associated with the formation of dissipative structures, and consider in detail the two most common static-dynamic transition scenarios, namely, oscillatory instabilities and CEPs.
-We have already covered key aspects of this program in the two companion papers~\cite{suchanek2023irreversible,suchanek2023entropy}.
+We cover certain key aspects of this program in the two companion papers~\cite{suchanek2023irreversible,suchanek2023entropy}.
 In Ref.~\cite{suchanek2023irreversible}, we provide a compact and accessible bird's eye perspective on the most striking results.
 In Ref.~\cite{suchanek2023entropy}, we specifically analyze TRSB in the nonreciprocal Cahn-Hilliard model, which is a prototypical example for the abstract class of non-Hermitian field theories studied here.
 The explicit analytical findings and numerical results presented there are in perfect agreement with the general theory developed below, and selectively employed for illustrative purpose in Figs.~\ref{fig:pre_1} and \ref{fig:pre_2}.